-These different situations, and the related accounting and reporting procedures, are discussed throughout the first 10 chapters of the text.
-The primary focus is on the first three situations, especially the purchase of all or part of another company's stock.
-The discussion of the fourth situation in Chapter 3 is limited because of its complexity and the diversity of these contractual arrangements.
+These different situations, and the related accounting and reporting procedures, will be discussed throughout the first 10 chapters of the text.
+The primary focus will be on the first three situations, especially the purchase of all or part of another company's stock.
+The discussion of the fourth situation in Chapter 3 will be limited because of its complexity and the diversity of these contractual arrangements.